We strive to reduce emissions & petroleum dependence by being more energy efficient.

-- We received an EPA ENERGY STAR® Partner of the Year - Sustained Excellence award, the organization’s highest level of recognition for corporate energy management.
+- We received the EPA ENERGY STAR® Partner of the Year - Sustained Excellence award three times in a row, the organization’s highest level of recognition for corporate energy management.

-- We met EPA’s ENERGY STAR® Challenge for Industry at 54 plants worldwide.
-Their efforts saved $90M and avoided greenhouse gases equivalent to powering 140,000 U.S. homes.
+- We met EPA’s ENERGY STAR® Challenge for Industry at 71 plants worldwide.

 We also strive to build and renovate in an environmentally responsible way.
-We have facilities with gold certification from the U.S. Green Building Council’s Leadership in Energy and Environmental Design program: Lansing Delta Township Assembly in Lansing, Mich., and GM's Shanghai campus.
+We have nine facilities with certification from the U.S. Green Building Council’s Leadership in Energy and Environmental Design program, seven of which earned Gold status.
 When it first opened, the Lansing Delta Township building was the largest industrial project to receive LEED certification.
-We hope to achieve LEED certification at our new Joinville, Brazil engine plant and at our Warren, Mich. data center that’s being designed for optimal energy efficiency.
 When constructing a new facility or upgrading existing ones, we follow LEED green design and construction practices regardless of whether we apply for certification.

-Our goal is to promote the use of 125 megawatts of renewable energy by 2020.
+Our goal is to promote the use of 125 megawatts of renewable energy by 2020 and we’re already more than halfway there with 105 megawatts.
 Half of our electricity at our California distribution center is powered by the sun; it was the first U.S. public solar project over 1 megawatt when it began operating in 2006.
 And, nine of our facilities feature solar charging canopies on their grounds.

 We’re also one of the largest industrial users of landfill gas in the United States.
-Three of our manufacturing facilities use it as an energy source, generating $3.5 million in savings in 2011.
-Additionally, our GM do Brazil manufacturing facilities use 15MW of biomass-generated-electricity from sugar cane.
+Three of our manufacturing facilities use it as an energy source, generating more than $2 million in savings in 2013.
+Additionally, our GM do Brazil manufacturing facilities procured 8MW of small hydro-generated electricity.

-To supplement traditional efficiency initiatives, Chevrolet is investing up to $40 million in various carbon-reduction projects throughout America with a goal to reduce up to 8 million metric tons of CO2 emissions over the next five years.
+To supplement traditional efficiency initiatives, Chevrolet is investing up to $40 million in various carbon-reduction projects throughout America with a goal to reduce up to 8 million metric tons of CO2.
 We estimate our carbon-reduction goal equates to the emissions released in 2011 from driving the 1.9 million vehicles Chevrolet sold in the United States between November 18, 2010 and December 31, 2011.